rdegges/rdegges-blog/articles/2011/i-want-to-be-a-renaissance-man.md

-% I Want to Be a Renaissance Man
+Title: I Want to Be a Renaissance Man
-%
+Date: 2011-05-31 06:03
-%
+Author: Randall Degges

-# I Want to Be a Renaissance Man
+Tags: personaldevelopment

 Throughout my life, I've been extremely interested in several different things: